Skip to content

 The SmartSight Android application targets the Android API level 21, corresponding to devices running at least Android 5.0.
 It communicates with the SmartSight API by sending the image taken with the device’s camera and displays the results back on the screen.

-The application was developed with the Kotlin language, which is a new statically-typed programming language by Jetbrains running on the JVM.
-It is compiled to JVM bytecode (Java and Android), and JavaScript.
-We chose to use Kotlin to avoid the verbosity of Java.
-It makes our code cleaner and easier to reason about, including: null safety (no more NullPointerException
+The application was developed with Kotlin, a new statically-typed programming language by JetBrains running on the JVM.
+It compiles to JVM bytecode (Java and Android), and JavaScript.
+We chose Kotlin to avoid the verbosity of Java.
+It makes our code cleaner and easier to reason about, with null safety (no more NullPointerException), type inference, functional programming support, string interpolation, unchecked exceptions, extension functions, and operator overloading.

 SmartSight engine

 The SmartSight engine is the core of the system.
-It is an image recognition algorithm based on Tensorflow and trained on ImageNet data set.
+It is an image recognition algorithm based on Tensorflow and trained on the ImageNet dataset.
 It outputs the results of the predictions as a JSON array of objects.

 [